 Aaron is a J.D. graduate of Yale Law School and a former Fulbright Fellow at the University of Cologne, Germany.
 He holds a B.A. from Macalester College.

 Caroline Williams is based in Walkers’ Cayman Islands office where she is a partner in the firm’s Global Investment Funds Group and Global Corporate Group.
-She has a broad private funds practice specializing in both hedge funds and private equity.
+She has a broad private funds practice specialising in both hedge funds and private equity.
 Caroline has extensive experience advising private equity fund sponsors on the structuring and formation of funds and co-investment and alternative investment vehicles and the completion of transactions undertaken by them.

 Caroline has broad experience advising on the sale and purchase of portfolio investments and advising on secondary transactions.
-Her practice also encompasses advising on initial public offerings, mergers and acquisitions, joint ventures and corporate reorganizations.
+Her practice also encompasses advising on initial public offerings, mergers and acquisitions, joint ventures and corporate reorganisations.
 Caroline acts for leading financial institutions, investment managers, including institutional sponsors of private equity and hedge funds, and also boutique and start up managers.

-Jennifer Han serves as Associate General Counsel at Managed Funds Association (MFA).
+Jennifer W. Han serves as Associate General Counsel at Managed Funds Association (MFA).
 In her position, she advocates and shapes legislative and regulatory policies affecting the alternative investment industry, including regulatory policy at the Commodities Futures Trading Commission, Securities and Exchange Commission, Department of Treasury, Internal Revenue Service and Federal Reserve.